Wah Mee massacre: Arrests

 Chin was able to identify both Mak and Benjamin for the police; the identity of the third gunman was unknown to him.

 In the early morning of February 19, the Seattle police went to the home of Benjamin's brother, Stephen, who told them that Benjamin lived with his girlfriend in her parents' home.
 The police arrested Benjamin at the girlfriend's residence, where he had been sleeping.
 After obtaining a search warrant, the police returned later that afternoon to find $7,500 in cash, two loaded .38 caliber revolvers, an M-1 rifle and ammunition in the bedroom.

 Mak called and turned himself in to police hours later.
 Shortly after his arrest, he confessed that he had "shot them all", a statement he later repudiated.
 Police recovered more guns and cash from Mak's home on February 19, but none of the guns matched those used in the murders.
 An unidentified third man, who accompanied Mak to the surrender, was questioned and released.
 Two men, including Mak's older brother, were accused of destroying evidence of the crime; Mak had borrowed a car from one of the men the night of the massacre.

 Police identified Tony Ng as the third suspect and issued a federal warrant for his arrest on March 31, 1983.
 After speaking with his mother the morning after the massacre, Tony fled to Canada upon learning that thirteen people had been killed.
-The Bing Kung Tong offered a reward for information leading to his arrest and conviction.
+The Bing Kong Tong offered a reward for information leading to his arrest and conviction.
 On June 15, 1984, Tony became the 387th person to be listed on the FBI's Ten Most Wanted Fugitives list.
 After twenty months in hiding, he was arrested October 4, 1984, in Calgary, Alberta, by the Royal Canadian Mounted Police, acting on a tip made to Seattle police.
 At the time, Tony was working as an electronics assembly technician under the alias Jim Wong, living with a roommate who was unaware of his fugitive status; police suspected he had been partially supported by his family.
 His extradition to the U.S. was blocked by his Canadian lawyer until American authorities dropped the charges that could have resulted in the death penalty.